Cortland County Jail

 Satellite View of Cortland County Jail

-The Cortland County Jail is a medium-security detention center located at 54 Greenbush St in Cortland, NY.
-This county jail is operated locally by the Cortland County Sheriff's Office and holds inmates awaiting trial or sentencing.
-Most of the sentenced inmates are here for less than two years.
-Cortland County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Cortland Police Department who do not have their own long-term lock-up.
+The Cortland Co Jail, located at 54 Greenbush St in Cortland, NY, is a secure detention center operated by the Cortland County Sheriff's Office.
+This facility primarily houses individuals awaiting trial or sentencing, typically for less than two years.
+It accepts inmates from various jurisdictions, including surrounding towns, municipalities, the US Marshal's Service, and the Cortland Police Department.

 Inmate Locator